JonasWIP/supanexttemplate/README.md

 - Expain Testing in readme
 - Add Testing to CI/CD
 - Metadata for SEO
+- Test Setup using the npx creation tool
 - Final Testing and remove hints

 ## Future Improvements

+- Add roomodes, project specific instructions, fill gaps of knowledge for ai models
+- Add mcp tools for the used ai agent models
+- Integration in
 - Module hinzufügbar wie Zahlungsdienstleister, Three.js
+- Automating More of the setup process
+- Full integration into a Custom Managment System with frontend and development tools

 ## License